Pittsburgh Light Rail: Pittsburgh Railways

 Pittsburgh Railways was one of the predecessors to Pittsburgh Regional Transit.
 It had 666 PCC cars, the third largest fleet in North America.
 It had 68 street car routes, of which only three (until April 5, 2010 the 42 series, the 47 series, and 52) are used by Pittsburgh Regional Transit as light rail routes.
 The oldest portions of these old Pittsburgh Railways routes now served by the Pittsburgh Light Rail system date to 1903–1909.
 With the PRT's Transit Development Plan, many route names will be changed to its original, such as the 41D Brookline becoming the 39 Brookline.
-Many of the streetcar routes have been remembered in the route names of many Pittsburgh Regional Transit buses (e.g. 71 series).
+Many of the streetcar routes have been remembered in the route names of many Pittsburgh Regional Transit buses (e.g., the 71 series).

 1895 to 1905 was a time of consolidation for the numerous street railways serving Pittsburgh.
-On July 24, 1895 the Consolidated Traction Company was chartered and the following year acquired the Central Traction Company, Citizens Traction Company, Duquesne Traction Company and Pittsburgh Traction Company and converted them to electric operation.
-On July 27, 1896 the United Traction Company was chartered and absorbed the Second Avenue Traction Company, which had been running electric cars since 1890.
+On July 24, 1895, the Consolidated Traction Company was chartered.
+The following year it acquired the Central Traction Company, Citizens Traction Company, Duquesne Traction Company and Pittsburgh Traction Company and converted them to electric operation.
+On July 27, 1896, the United Traction Company was chartered and absorbed the Second Avenue Traction Company, which had been running electric cars since 1890.